 Respiratory Syncytial Virus (RSV) is a common viral illness that typically spikes during the winter months.
-This summer doctors have noticed an unusual rise in the number of RSV cases, potentially in part caused by pandemic restrictions beginning to ease.
+This fall, however, doctors have noticed an especially high rise in the number of RSV cases.

 Andrew Johnson, MD, NorthShore Pediatrics, said “for most children, RSV will run its course like a normal cold, however, some children (and especially young babies) can be more severely affected and/or develop pneumonia.
 This is why it’s so important to monitor your child’s symptoms and discuss any worsening symptoms with their doctor.”

 Here, Dr. Johnson highlights five things you need to know about RSV.

 RSV typically presents with normal cold symptoms.Children with RSV can usually expect symptoms such as runny nose, congestion, cough, mild sore throat, fever, and fatigue.